 Although product development is creative, the discipline requires a systematic approach to guide the processes that are required to get a new product to market.
 Organizations such as the Product Development and Management Association (PDMA) and the Product Development Institute (PDI) provide guidance about selecting the best development framework for a new product or service.
 A framework helps structure the actual product development.

-Some frameworks, like the fuzzy first end (FFE) approach, define what steps should be followed, but leave it up to the team to decide which order makes most sense for the specific product that is being developed.
+Some frameworks, like the fuzzy front end (FFE) approach, define what steps should be followed, but leave it up to the team to decide which order makes most sense for the specific product that is being developed.
 The five elements of FFE product development are:

 Identification of design criteria -- involves brainstorming possible new products.
 Once an idea has been identified as a prospective product, a more formal product development strategy can be applied.